Grant-Steinfeld/python-starter/README.md

 <details><summary><strong>Read more about Pipenv and Virtual Environments</strong></summary>

+### Pipenv Features
-> Pipenv is a production-ready tool that aims to bring the best of all packaging worlds to the Python world.
+* Pipenv is a production-ready tool that aims to bring the best of all packaging worlds to the Python world.
 It harnesses Pipfile, pip, and virtualenv into one single command.

+* Enables truly ***deterministic builds***, while specifying only what is needed.

-> With pipenv you no longer need to use `pip` and `venv` separately.
+* With pipenv you no longer need to use `pip` and `venv` separately.

->  Setting a virtual environment to separate each project from affecting other projects and the rest of your operating system's a good idea.
+*  Setting a virtual environment to separate each project from affecting other projects and the rest of your operating system's a good idea.
 You may be making changes in your virtual environment that could have unintended consequences.

+Learn more about Pipenv [here](https://pipenv-fork.readthedocs.io/en/latest/)
 </details>